What are the facilities like at Camp?

 Camp Sabra sits on three and a half miles of waterfront – something no other camp has to offer.
 Our sail dock, new in 2014, houses our fleet of sailboats, funyaks, paddleboards and canoes.
 Our staff are focused on safety and the importance of instruction, and our sail dock was designed to provide campers with a safe place to learn how to use the equipment properly and have a great time doing it!

 Also on our Lake of the Ozark shoreline is Camp Sabra’s ski dock.
-Skiing, tubing and wakeboarding are the most popular activities among our campers, so we built our ski dock to safely accommodate every camper who wants to participate.
+Skiing, tubing and wakeboarding are the most popular activities among our campers, so we built our ski dock (new in 2018) to safely accommodate every camper who wants to participate.
 There is nothing like the smile on the face of a camper who has gotten up on skis for the first time!
-Ski dock is scheduled for replacement by summer of 2017.

-New in 2014, this popular on-the-water spot is home to lake swimming and lots of water toys, including a trampoline, log roll, giant slide, and a rock-it.
+New in 2014 as part of the ongoing renovation of our facilities, this popular on-the-water spot is home to lake swimming and lots of water toys, including a trampoline, log roll, giant slide, and a rock-it.

 One hundred and ten feet of slide before you plunk into the Lake.
 Need we say more??